 - Innovative Finance ISAs

 The most important thing to remember is that you can only add money to one of each type every year.
-For example, you could save in a Cash ISA, a Stocks and Shares ISA and a Sustainable Stocks and Shares ISA, but you couldn’t have two Cash ISAs or two Stocks and Shares ISAs .
+For example, you could save in a Cash ISA and a Stocks and Shares ISA but you couldn’t have two Cash ISAs or two Stocks and Shares ISAs .
 Whether you choose to save in one ISA or multiple different types of ISAs you must not surpass your annual tax-free allowance.

 This means that adults cannot save more than £20,000 in total, across all of their ISAs, in any given tax year.
 In a nutshell, the annual allowance isn’t per ISA, it’s per person; you can choose to pool your full allowance into one account or split it between more than one type of ISA.
 Just don’t exceed the overall allowance.